 So whether you’re unsure how to improve your security, or maybe just need another reminder, here’s a few tips on how to safe stay while living a connected lifestyle:

 - Lock down your devices.
 Our devices are like an extension of our bodies.
 It’s imperative that they are locked down with a strong PIN code, as well as complex and unique passwords to prevent unauthorized access.
-Use a multi-factor authentication (MFA) solution, like True Key by Intel Security, that will combine your strong passwords with an extra layer of security—like fingerprint scanning, or facial recognition.
+Use a multi-factor authentication (MFA) solution that will combine your strong passwords with an extra layer of security—like fingerprint scanning, or facial recognition.

 - Keep your devices updated.
 Be sure to update your devices when new versions of the operating system, or any applications, become available.
 Updates often include critical security fixes designed to patch and protect from attacks.